 The self-styled legal rebel has become popular for his pithy and punchy views on legal current affairs and because of this his Twitter account has been a subject of discussion in the top echelons of the Judiciary.

 He has been accused of insulting High Court Judge Musa Ssekaana and the DPP Justice Jane Frances Abodo using his Twitter account something he has rigorously defended as free speech.

 Ssemakadde uses his social media influence to advocate for freedom of speech, a free press, constitutionalism, rule of law and accountability of the Judiciary.

-Last year he took social media by storm when he posted pictures of himself spotting dreadlocks which is a very strange sight given the conservative nature of our legal profession.
+Last year, he took social media by storm when he posted pictures of himself spotting dreadlocks which is a very strange sight considering the conservative nature of our legal profession.

 Most importantly, Silver Kayondo is one of the leading industry voices on emerging technologies, startups, corporate law, banking, finance and the fourth industrial revolution.

-Although David F.K Mpanga is wary of sharing legal knowledge and information on social media reasoning its a lawyer’s stock in trade that can’t be shared freely online, he is still a very influential lawyer whose opinion and commentary on current affairs is highly regarded.
+Although David F.K Mpanga doesn’t like (if at all) sharing legal knowledge and information on social media reasoning its a lawyer’s stock in trade that can’t be shared freely online, he is still a very influential lawyer whose opinion and commentary on current affairs and industry is highly regarded.

 David is an avid Arsenal supporter and will once in a while partake in football banter.
 He is also a Deejay and regularly shares his works giving his huge audience this image of an archetypal O-shaped lawyer.

 Nicholas Opiyo is one of the well-known and widely respected human rights lawyers in the country.